 Dairy products should be limited as well, to only “now and then” due to containing natural sugars.
 Higher fat, hard cheeses have the least carbs, while low-fat milk and soft cheeses have much more.

 - Full-fat cow’s and goat milk (ideally organic and raw) — 11–12 net carb grams per one cup serving

-- Full-fat cottage cheese — 5 net carb grams per 1/2 cup
+- Full-fat Greek yogurt, regular yogurt and cottage cheese — 5 net carb grams per 1/2 cup

 - Sweet peas, artichokes, okra, carrots, beets and parsnips — about 7–14 net carb grams per 1/2 cup cooked

 - Yams and potatoes (white, red, sweet, etc.) — sweet potatoes have the least carbs, about 10 net carb grams per 1/2 potato; yams and white potatoes can have much more, about 13–25 net carb grams per 1/2 potato/yam cooked

 Legumes and Beans

 - Chickpeas, kidney, lima, black, brown, lentils, hummus, etc. — about 12–13 net carb grams per 1/2 cup serving cooked